mbround18/mbround18/README.md

 - Svelte, I am working on a svelte frontend for a project.
 - AlpineJS, Playing around with Alpine for simplified frontends.
-- Master of Information Systems, University of Phoenix
+- Master of Information Systems
+  - At University of Phoenix

 ### Development Projects